Quick Facts and Frequently Asked Questions

 Kosovo Law Faculty Instructional Development (KLFID) Program

-The KLFID Program combines specialized instruction and experiential learning related to legal education and pedagogy with LLM courses that allow Kosovo law professors the opportunity to earn an LLM in Democratic Governance and Rule of Law and a Certificate of Legal Pedagogy and Instruction.
-We anticipate between four and six funded scholarships for the 2016-17 class.
+The KLFID Program combines specialized instruction and experiential learning related to legal education and pedagogy with LL.M. courses that allow Kosovo law professors the opportunity to earn an LL.M. in Democratic Governance and Rule of Law and a Certificate of Legal Pedagogy and Instruction.
+We anticipate between six and eight funded scholarships for the 2017-2018 class.
 Merit-based selection includes consideration of education and relevant experience.

-The 10-month program begins in August 2016 and ends with commencement in May 2017.
-Students will study alongside colleagues enrolled in the LLM Program, with special elective courses and additional activities related to the Certificate of Legal Pedagogy and Instruction.
+The 10-month program begins in August 2017 and ends with commencement in May 2018.
+Students will study alongside colleagues enrolled in the LL.M.
+Program, with special elective courses and additional activities related to the Certificate of Legal Pedagogy and Instruction.

 All students will reside inthe small university community of Ada, Ohio, in furnished, fully equipped two-bedroom apartments on campus.
 Students also will engage in numerous educational and cultural excursions off campus.
 The KLFID Program is fully funded, including all tuition and fees, housing, insurance, travel costs and a monthly stipend.